GitAlias/gitalias/README.md

   * Visualizations such as `graphviz` to show logs and charts using third-party tools.

+### Where is the code?

 To see the complete code, view this file:

   * [gitalias.txt](gitalias.txt)

+### Why use this?

+We are creating this alias list because we type these commands many times daily, and we want the commands to be fast and also accurate.

+We often work on teams, across many companies and organizations, and using multiple shells.
+We want to count on a set of aliases.
+For shorter commands, such as `s` for `status`, fast speed is nice.
+For longer commands, such as `repacker`, accurate settings are important.

 ## Install